lucasnorruva/ENTv4/src/docs/business-logic-flows.md

     *   If content that affects AI output changed significantly (like material composition or a new certification), we might re-run certain AI prompts (maybe just regenerate summary if needed).
     *   Always re-run compliance validation, because new data might resolve previous errors or might introduce new issues.
     *   Recompute the hash of the relevant data.
 Likely, any change in attributes, compliance, or documents should change the hash (we define exactly what goes into hash).
-4.  **Blockchain Update**: If the hash changed, we then call the smart contract’s `updateProduct(productId, newHash)` with the new hash.
-This creates a new transaction.
+4.  **Re-Anchoring on Blockchain (if needed)**: If the hash of the Verifiable Credential data changes, the system re-issues the VC and anchors the new hash on the blockchain.
+This creates a new transaction and links it to the product's history.
-    *   If using an event log as history, an event will be emitted.
-If needed, we could also store the old hash in a `previousHashes` array in Firestore for our own record.
-    *   We update `blockchain.currentHash` and set maybe `blockchain.previousTxId` or append to a history subcollection if we want to keep a chain of custody of changes on our side.
+    *   We update `blockchain.currentHash` and may store previous hashes in an audit log or a dedicated history subcollection.
 5.  **Status and Notifications**: The product remains "active" during updates (unless the update triggers a compliance failure, in which case maybe we temporarily mark it as “active (issues)” but it’s still accessible).
 Webhooks like `product.updated` fire with details of change (if configured to provide diff or at least timestamp).
     *   If the update fixed issues, `validationStatus` might turn to "passed" and we could notify accordingly ("Product X is now compliant with Y after update").
 6.  **Consumer Impact**: If a consumer scans after an update, they see the latest info immediately (since our public API always pulls the current Firestore data).
 If they had scanned earlier, we might worry about caching, but presumably it’s dynamic or short TTL.
 And if they somehow saved the old JSON, they could verify it's outdated by comparing to blockchain (the old hash no longer matches the chain after update, unless we maintain multiple on chain).